 Address population health challenges

 Many people face barriers to healthcare because of where they live, their race or ethnicity, their education level, and many other factors.
-In fact, a person’s ZIP code is often more important than their genetic code, with only 10% to 20% of an individual’s overall health stemming from the clinical care they receive, while as much as 40% to 50% can be attributed to social and economic factors.
+In fact, a person’s ZIP code is often more important than their genetic code, with as much as 80% of a person’s health impacted by non-clinical and socio-economic factors — something that directly affects overall population health outcomes.

 Improve overall health outcomes